 Josh: I’ve been waiting to say this publicly for years.
 Here’s what I want: Friday the 13th Part 3.5.

 Go make a movie that takes place between Friday the 13th Part III and Part IV.
 Why not?
 Set it in the ’80s, use cheesy music and bad camera work, and who’s to say what Jason was doing between those two movies?
 Even if I’m wrong and have forgotten some detail that would make it impossible… who cares?
 Just make it anyway.
-Disregarding the rules in the Friday the 13th franchise is tradition.
+Disregarding the rules in the Friday the 13th franchise is a tradition.
 I mean…. there’s an entry called The Final Chapter, which was anything BUT final.

 Andrew: Final Question.
 How does Friday the 13th compare to other major horror franchises?
-The conversation for greatest franchise of all time typically involves Friday the 13th, Nightmare on Elm Street and Halloween.
+The conversation for the greatest franchise of all time typically involves Friday the 13th, Nightmare on Elm Street and Halloween.
 Which one gets your vote for best ever?

 Freddy might have some of the hands down best films out of the franchises like the original NOES and New Nightmare, but then the ones that are bad, are so bad, past humorously bad and into, what-the-fuck-is-going-on-bad territory.

 Then we have Friday The 13th and while some of the films are silly, you usually got what you paid for with them (I’m mainly talking about the original series), and a few were fantastic.

 So probably the series with the least amount of letdowns is Friday The 13th